Head of Department: Mrs Joanne West

 Mrs West has been teaching for twenty-two years in a variety of contexts and is a former AQA examiner.
 She is a keen advocator of the School’s ethos of encouraging each girl to develop and make the most of her individual strengths.
 She also drives the Department’s philosophy of promoting all forms of literacy; reading, writing, speaking and listening.
 The Department aims to give the girls the tools to flourish in later life and become lifelong independent learners.

 Mr Bartholomew has also taught for twenty-two years and has plenty of teaching experience both in the UK and abroad.
 He is a qualified EAL teacher and current AQA examiner.
 Mr Bartholomew is a keen proponent of literacy throughout the School curriculum and he is currently looking at strategies to promote this further.

 Dr Atherton is Head of Oxbridge and the Elective Programme.
 He currently runs sessions with Sixth Form on English at University and mentors our Oxbridge applicants for English.

 Former Head of Department, Mrs Harrington has many years of experience working as a teacher.
 Wuthering Heights is her favourite novel and she is a keen champion of reading fiction at all ages.

 Mr Owen has over forty years of classroom experience.
 He has a wealth of knowledge and expertise that students and staff are able to draw from!

-Miss McLachlan is the newest member of the department, joining the English team full time from September 2019.
+Miss McLachlan is the newest member of the Department, joining the English team full time in September 2019.
 She graduated from the University of Nottingham with a First Class Honours degree.
 Her favourite book is The Deep Blue Sea by Terence Rattigan.